 We have a strict Code of Conduct that requires LITE-ON operation sites and supply chain provide safe working conditions, the workers are treated with respect and dignity, and that manufacturing processes are environmentally responsible.
-The Code of Conduct is based on International Labour Organization (ILO) and Responsible Business Alliance (RBA, formerly EICC) standards, and applied to LITE-ON entities, subsidiaries, subcontractors, and supply chain that employ staff.
+The Code of Conduct is based on International Labour Organization (ILO) and Responsible Business Alliance (RBA, formerly EICC) standards, and applied to LITE-ON entities, subsidiaries, joint ventures, subcontractors, and supply chain that employ staff.

 The objective of this Code of Conduct is to help the company to practice good corporate citizenship and social responsibility wherever we operate and do business.
 In LITE-ON we act in such a way that the effects on nature, people and society are both ecologically and ethically acceptable.
 LITE-ON CSER Code of Conduct has been built according to the spirit of SA8000 (Social Accountability 8000) and RBA CoC (Responsible Business Alliance Code of Conduct).

 Relationship to other policies